Neil Guppy

 About

-In 2016, I was recognized with an Outstanding Contribution Award from the Canadian Sociological Association.
-At the same time, an article I co-authored with Nicole Luongo, written when she was a UBC undergraduate, won the Association’s Outstanding Paper Award: “The Rise and Stall of Canada’s Gender-equity Revolution” Canadian Review of Sociology, 2015 (an award shared with colleagues Sylvia Fuller and Natasha Stecy-Hilderbrant for a separate paper they wrote).
-At UBC I received both a Killam Teaching Prize and a Killam Research Prize.
+Throughout his career, Dr. Guppy has authored or co-authored several influential books and articles.
+His works include The Schooled Society: An Introduction to the Sociology of Education and Successful Surveys: Research Methods and Practice.
+He is well-regarded for his research on social inequality in Canada, with notable contributions on topics like gender equity and the changing landscape of Canadian education.
+In 2016, he was honored with the Canadian Sociological Association’s Outstanding Contribution Award, a testament to his significant and lasting impact on the field.
+A paper he co-authored with Nicole Luongo, written when she was a UBC undergraduate, won the Association’s Outstanding Paper Award: “The Rise and Stall of Canada’s Gender-equity Revolution” Canadian Review of Sociology, 2015 (an award shared with colleagues Sylvia Fuller and Natasha Stecy-Hilderbrant for a separate paper they wrote).

 Teaching